-RMM1 and RMM2 values for the most recent 40 days and forecasts from the GFS ensemble system (GEFS) for the next 15 days

-light gray shading: 90% of forecasts

-dark gray shading: 50% of forecasts
+Yellow Lines - 20 Individual Members Green Line - Ensemble Mean RMM1 and RMM2 values for the most recent 40 days and forecasts from the GFS ensemble system (GEFS) for the next $15\ days$ light gray shading: 90% of forecasts dark gray shading: 50% of forecasts The GEFS depicts slight eastward propagation and rapid weakening of a subseasonal signal during Week-1.
+In Week-2, the signal is predicted to continue to weaken inside the unit circle, over the western Indian Ocean.

-The GEFS depicts eastward propagation to occur during the next two weeks, with the signal reaching the Indian Ocean in approximately two weeks.
-Yellow Lines - 20 Individual Members Green Line - Ensemble Mean

-Ensemble GFS (GEFS) MJO Forecast Spatial map of OLR anomalies for the next 15 days
+Ensemble GFS (GEFS) MJO Forecast

+Spatial map of OLR anomalies for the next 15 days